Professional background

 - $50m personal guarantee dispute in the LCIA, with allegations of fraud.

-- Successfully defended a Russian tycoon in a claim brought by a BVI company to recover £26m allegedly due under 17 loan agreements, which were in fact part of a corporate raid by a Russian former business rival.
+- Successfully defended a tycoon in a claim brought by a BVI company to recover £26m allegedly due under 17 loan agreements, which were in fact part of a corporate raid by a former business rival.

 - $25m claim between a World Bank entity and a listed Indian engineering company regarding the repayment of a loan relating to the purchase of oil rigs in Libya.